A categorical formulation of Kraus' paradox: Univalence in path categories

 We can factor the canonical map \(\Udot \to P \U \times_{\U \times \U} \Udot \times \Udot\) as a weak equivalence followed by a fibration by \cite[Proposition 2.3]{vdbergmoerdijkpathcat}, and this precisely gives us the required structure by composing with the pullback projection maps.

-For the second part we apply \cite[Lemma 2.9]{vdbergmoerdijkpathcat} to the factorisation above and again compose with the pullback projection maps. \end{proof}
+For the second part we apply \cite[Lemma 2.25]{vdbergmoerdijkpathcat} to the factorisation above and again compose with the pullback projection maps.
+To see that the resulting map \(P \Udot \to P \Udot'\) is a weak equivalence, we use that weak equivalences are closed under homotopy, see the second paragraph of the proof of \cite[Theorem 2.16]{vdbergmoerdijkpathcat}. \end{proof}

 \begin{defn}[Van den Berg] A fibration \(\Udot \to \U\) is \emph{univalent} if it satisfies the following.
-Suppose that we are given \(\U\)-small maps \(A \to C\) and \(B \to C\), witnessed by pullback squares as explicitly labelled below, together with an equivalence \(e : A \to B\) over \(C\).
+Suppose that we are given \(\U\)-small maps \(A \to C\) and \(B \to C\), witnessed by pullback squares as explicitly labelled below, together with a weak equivalence \(e : A \to B\) over \(C\).

 Then we have homotopies \(f \sim g\) and \(j \circ e \sim i\), which are coherent, in the sense that if \(P\Udot\) is chosen as in Lemma~\ref{lem:coherentpathobj}, the homotopies can be given by maps \(C \to P \U\) and \(A \to P \Udot\) making the square on the right below commute.